MarzanRoy/IGMS-Redesign/README.md

 Started: Y3S1, 2024

-These are the new UI/UX improvements for the IGMS website portal
+These are the new UI/UX improvements for the IGMS website portal:

 - Changes to data presentation
   - Data like in the Dashboard should be presented as cards